microsoft/vscode-docs/docs/remote/containers.md

 ### I'm seeing an error about a missing library or dependency, how do I fix this?

 Some extensions rely on libraries not found in the certain Docker images.
-See [above](#installing-additional-software-in-the-sandbox) for a few options to resolve the problem.
+See [above](#installing-additional-software-in-the-sandbox) for help resolving the problem.

 ### How can I connect to multiple containers?